messente/messente-api-python/docs/DeliveryReportApi.md

 # create an instance of the API class
 api_instance = messente_api.DeliveryReportApi(messente_api.ApiClient(configuration))
-omnimessage_id = 'omnimessage_id_example' # str | UUID of the Omnimessage to for which the delivery report is to be retrieved
+omnimessage_id = 'omnimessage_id_example' # str | UUID of the omnimessage to for which the delivery report is to be retrieved

 try:
     # Retrieves the delivery report for the Omnimessage